IntegerMan/FSharpStarship/README.md

 All code written by Matt Eland (@IntegerMan)

 ### Art

+#### Tiles

-Artwork commercially purchased from DithArt and used in open source software with permission.
+Tile artwork commercially purchased from DithArt and used in open source software with permission.

 Visit https://dithart.itch.io/ for more information on DithArt's assets.
 Artwork cannot be reused, repurposed, or redistributed without their express written consent.

+#### Astronaut

+Astronaut artwork found at https://grandmadebslittlebits.wordpress.com/2017/02/21/astronaut-sprite-by-pjcr/ and credited to PJCR and free for use in commercial / non-commercial work.

 ## Level